hidglobal/digitalpersona-access-management-services/docs/was.md

 #### Return values

 Returns a list of credential IDs signifying the credentials enrolled by a user.
-The format of credential IDs is described below in “Credential class” <mark style="color:Red;">on page 69</mark>.
+The format of credential IDs is described [here](#credential-class).

 #### Notes